javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 ## The typeof operator [#type-typeof]

 The `typeof` operator returns the type of the argument.
-It's handy in the case when we want to process values of different types differently, or just to make a quick check.
+It's useful when we want to process values of different types differently, or just want to make a quick check.

-It allows two forms of syntax:
+It supports two forms of syntax:

 1. As an operator: `typeof x`.
 2. Function style: `typeof(x)`.

 In other words, it works both with the brackets or without them.
-They result is the same.
+The result is the same.

-The result of `typeof x` is a string, which has the type name:
+The call to `typeof x` returns a string, which has the type name:

 ```js
 typeof undefined // "undefined"